MyPortugalHoliday.com

 São Miguel Arcanjo Fort

-The São Miguel Arcanjo Fort stands at the far edge of the Sítio headland, providing a high vantage point over the famous Praia do Norte.
-Originally constructed in 1577 to defend the fishing village from Algerian, Moroccan and Norman pirates, the fortress was expanded in 1644 when an image of the archangel Michael was sculpted above the entrance.
-Over the centuries, its function evolved: a lighthouse was added in 1903 to help ships navigate the dangerous Atlantic waters and remains operational today.
+The São Miguel Arcanjo Fort stands at the far edge of the Sítio headland, and I would put it near the top of your list for the view alone.
+It looks directly down onto Praia do Norte, the beach responsible for Nazaré's reputation as a big-wave capital.
+Originally constructed in 1577 to defend the fishing village from Algerian, Moroccan and Norman pirates, the fortress was expanded in 1644, when an image of the archangel Michael was sculpted above the entrance.
+Its function has shifted over the centuries, and a lighthouse was added in 1903 to help ships navigate the dangerous Atlantic waters.
+It is still operational today.

-The fort witnessed significant historical events, including occupation by Napoleon's troops in 1807.
-Local residents and a group of students famously drove out the French invaders, making the site a symbol of popular resistance.
+The fort also witnessed occupation by Napoleon's troops in 1807.
+Local residents and a group of students famously drove out the French invaders, and the site became a symbol of popular resistance.

 The São Miguel Arcanjo fort on a calm summer's day